-Rudder integrates a node inventory tool which harvest useful informations about the nodes.
-These informations are used by Rudder to handle the nodes, and you can use the inventory informations for Configuration Management purpose: search Nodes, create Groups of Nodes, determine some configuration management variables.
+Rudder integrates a node inventory tool which harvest useful information about the nodes.
+This information is used by Rudder to handle the nodes, and you can use the inventory information for Configuration Management purposes: search Nodes, create Groups of Nodes, determine some configuration management variables.

-In the Rudder Web Interface, each time you see a Node name, you can click on it and display the collection of informations about this Node.
-The inventory is organized as following: first tab is a summary of administrative informations about the Node; other tabs are specialized for hardware, network interfaces, and software for every Nodes; tabs for reports and logs are added on Rudder managed Nodes.
+In the Rudder Web Interface, each time you see a Node name, you can click on it and display the collection of information about this Node.
+The inventory is organized as following: first tab is a summary of administrative information about the Node; other tabs are specialized for hardware, network interfaces, and software for every Node; tabs for reports and logs are added on Rudder managed Nodes.

-The Node Summary presents administrative informations like the Node Hostname, Operating System, Rudder Client name, Rudder ID and Date when the inventory was last received.
-When the Node has been validated, some more informations are displayed like the Node Name and the Date first accepted in Rudder.
+The Node Summary presents administrative information like the Node Hostname, Operating System, Rudder Client name, Rudder ID and Date when the inventory was last received.
+When the Node has been validated, some more information is displayed like the Node Name and the Date first accepted in Rudder.

-The hardware informations are organized as following: General, File systems, Bios, Controllers, Memory, Port, Processor, Slot, Sound, Storage, Video.
+The hardware information is organized as following: General, File systems, Bios, Controllers, Memory, Port, Processor, Slot, Sound, Storage, Video.